 #3.
 An [almost] free coach or first-class companion airfare every year

-Every year, you receive one domestic companion certificate that can be redeemed for a domestic or first-class ticket.
+Every year, you receive one domestic companion certificate that can be redeemed for an economy-class or first-class ticket.

 The reason I say "almost" free is because you will still have to pay out of pocket for the government taxes and fees ranging from $22 to $68 for itineraries with two to four flight segments (those are the amounts as of the time of this review).
 Yet that's a small price to pay for a second economy or first-class ticket.
 Just this benefit alone can easily justify the annual fee.